byaman14/ZS-SSL/README.md

 We have used the [fastMRI](https://fastmri.med.nyu.edu/) dataset in our experiments.

 ## How to use
-SSDU training can be performed by running `zs_ssl_train.py` file.
+ZS-SSL training can be performed by running `zs_ssl_train.py` file.
 Prior to running training file, hyperparameters such as number of unrolled blocks, split ratio for validation,training and loss masks can be adjusted from `parser_ops.py`.

+`zs_ssl_train.py`  file saves the model corresponding to lowest validation error and saves it to the directory defined by user.
+Testing can be performed by running `zs_ssl_test.ipynb` file.

+We highly recommend the users to set the outer k-space regions with no signal as 1 in training mask to ensure consistency with acquired measurements.
+This should be done for both `zs_ssl_train.py` and `zs_ssl_test.ipynb` files.
+Please refer to our [SSDU](https://github.com/byaman14/SSDU) repository for further details.

+#### Transfer Learning (TL)
 If ZS-SSL will be combined with TL, user should enable TL option and provide TL path to `parser_ops.py`.
 Note that, for transfer learning, pretrained model and ZS-SSL should have the same network architecture.
 We have provided a pretrained supervised model compatible with ZS-SSL architecture in `pretrained_models` folder.
 The pretrained model is used in `zs_ssl_train.py` for initializing the weights for the training.
 Pretrained self-supervised models can also be used with ZS-SSL.

+#### Early Automated Stopping
 In `parser_ops.py`, we have also defined a parameter (`--stop_training`) to automatically stop the training process.
 The `--stop_training` parameter denotes the number of consecutive epochs without achieving a lower validation loss (to disable early automated stopping, fix `--stop_training` to  the number of epochs).

-`zs_ssl_train.py`  file saves the model corresponding to lowest validation error and saves it to the directory defined by user.
-Testing can be performed by running `zs_ssl_test.ipynb` file.

-We highly recommend the users to set the outer k-space regions with no signal (see below figure) as 1 in training mask to ensure consistency with acquired measurements.
-This should be done for both `zs_ssl_train.py` and `zs_ssl_test.ipynb` files.
-Please refer to our [SSDU](https://github.com/byaman14/SSDU) repository for further details.

 ## Citation
 If you find the paper useful in your research, please cite